neo-ai/neo-ai-dlr/README.md

 Also check out the [API documentation](https://neo-ai-dlr.readthedocs.io/en/latest/)

+### Call Home Feature

+You acknowledge and agree that DLR collects the following metrics to help improve its performance.
+By default, Amazon will collect and store the following information from your device:

+    record_type: <enum, internal record status, such as model_loaded, model_>,
+    arch: <string, platform architecture, eg 64bit>,
+    osname: <string, platform os name, eg. Linux>,
+    uuid: <string, one-way non-identifable hashed mac address, eg. 8fb35b79f7c7aa2f86afbcb231b1ba6e>,
+    dist: <string, distribution of os, eg. Ubuntu 16.04 xenial>,
+    machine: <string, retuns the machine type, eg. x86_64 or i386>,
+    model: <string, one-way non-identifable hashed model name, eg. 36f613e00f707dbe53a64b1d9625ae7d>

+If you wish to opt-out of this data collection feature, please follow the steps below:

+    1. Disable through code
+      ```
+      from dlr.counter.phone_home import PhoneHome
+      PhoneHome.disable_feature()
+      ```
+    2. Or, create a config file, ccm_config.json inside your DLR target directory path, i.e. python3.6/site-packages/dlr/counter/ccm_config.json, then add below format content in it, ```{ "enable_phone_home" : false } ```
+    3. Restart DLR application.
+    4. Validate this feature is disabled by verifying this notification is no longer displayed, or programmatically with following command:
+        ```
+        from dlr.counter.phone_home import PhoneHome
+        PhoneHome.is_enabled() # false if disabled
+        ```

 ## Examples
 We prepared several examples demonstrating how to use DLR API on different platforms